-Moon near former pole star on January 9 | EarthSky.org
+Moon near Aldebaran January 16 and 17 | EarthSky.org

 EarthSky astronomy kits are perfect for beginners.
 Order today from the EarthSky store

-Bottom line: People in Asia will see Aldebaran pass behind the moon on January 9, 2017.
-The rest of us will see Aldebaran in the moon’s glare.
+Bottom line: Will you see Aldebaran in the moon’s glare on January 16 or 17, 2019?
 Plus … the story of Aldebaran when it was part of a double pole star.